Ebbsfleet Valley

-Ebbsfleet Valley, located in Kent, South East England, southwest of Gravesend, is a new town and redevelopment area within the Thames Gateway regeneration initiative.
-It is part of the broader Ebbsfleet Garden City project, which encompasses the area's long-term development goals, but Ebbsfleet Valley specifically refers to the new town being built, focusing on residential, commercial, and community aspects within its designated 10.1 km² (3.9 sq mi) area.
+Ebbsfleet Valley is a new town and redevelopment area in Kent, South East England, and part of the Thames Gateway, southwest of Gravesend.
+Development is coordinated by the Ebbsfleet Development Corporation.
 It is named after the valley of the Ebbsfleet River, which it straddles.
-Although a small part of the site in the east lies within the borough of Gravesham, most of Ebbsfleet Valley sits in the borough of Dartford.
+Although a small part of the site in the east lies within the borough of Gravesham, most of Ebbsfleet Valley is in the borough of Dartford.

 History

-The Ebbsfleet area has a rich historical backdrop, shaped by medieval shipbuilding, quarrying, and riverside industries.
-Towns like Northfleet, Swanscombe, and Greenhithe retain strong local identities, with landscapes featuring grasslands, quaysides, and chalk cliffs.
-Much of the land designated for the Garden City is brownfield, previously used for industrial purposes by companies such as APCM, Blue Circle, and Lafarge.
-The concept for major development at Ebbsfleet emerged in the early 1990s, driven by the UK government's recognition of acute housing shortages and the need for sustainable urban development in the South East, particularly within the Thames Gateway, a regeneration area from East London to North Kent, launched in 1995.

-A pivotal moment came in 1994 when Ebbsfleet was chosen over other sites like Nashenden near Rochester for an international railway station as part of the Channel Tunnel Rail Link (CTRL), later renamed High-Speed 1 (HS1), due to its strategic location and proximity to major roads like the A2 and M25.
-Archaeological investigations before construction revealed a rich historical record, including evidence of human occupation dating back 400,000 years, such as Palaeolithic flint tools and Roman remains, underscoring the area's historical significance.
+Toponymy

+The name Ebbsfleet is an artificial creation of a seventeenth-century antiquarian, partly inspired by the name of Ebbsfleet in Thanet, 47 mi to the east.

 Archaeology

-The Ebbsfleet River is of great historical importance in English history and prehistory, and much archaeological excavation has taken place here over the years.
-Quarrying here has revealed signs of extensive occupation some 100,000 years ago: flint knapping was carried out here, the remains of a straight-tusked elephant have been found.
-Distinctive pottery from the Neolithic age has been discovered; such pots give their name to an important sub-culture of the period.
+The Ebbsfleet River is of historical importance in English history and prehistory, and much archaeological excavation has taken place here over the years.
+In 2003, during the excavation of HS1, a skeleton of a large adult straight-tusked elephant dating to around 400,000 years ago (MIS 11) was found associated with Clactonian stone tools used to butcher it, likely produced by Homo heidelbergensis or early Neanderthals.
+Distinctive pottery from the Neolithic age has been discovered; such pots are eponymously known as the "Ebbsfleet ware".

 Belgic Britons, in the late Iron Age have left behind traces of their culture.
 Prior to the construction of the Channel Tunnel Rail Link in this area, archaeological work undertaken at Ebbsfleet found an Anglo-Saxon mill.
 The river, which is fed by eight natural springs at Springhead (Vagniacis), was held sacred by the Celts who settled in the area around 100 BC.
 They were followed by the Romans; their Watling Street passes through the site, and a villa has been excavated.

-A large flooded quarry, Sawyer's Lake, can be found nearby.